cerea-daml/adomo-mocis-wape-daml-tutorial/README.md

     $ git clone https://gitlab.enpc.fr/alban.farchi/tp-data-assimilation.git

-Create a dedicated anaconda environment for the sessions:
+Go to the repertory.
+Once there, create a dedicated anaconda environment for the sessions:

     $ conda env create -f environment.yml